ncihtan/htan_missing_manual/data_model/relationships.md

 We then join biospecimen information with file-level annotations to form the final ID provenance table.

 ![Provenance Table Columns](../img/provenance2.png)

+!!!
+Please note: In HTAN Phase 1, Biospecimen and Data File IDs are numeric only.
+In Phase 2, Biospecimen IDs include a "B" and Data File IDs include a "D".
+Please see the [identifiers page](identifiers.md/#phase-2-vs-phase-1-htan-identifiers) for more information.
+!!!

 ## Table Contents